- Robert Howard

 Now in her mid 70s, Munro’s work has inevitably shifted focus of late.
 Hateship, Friendship, Courtship, Loveship, Marriage (2001) shows the effect of memories arriving as jolts to the present.
 There is the failure of mind and body and the constraints of loneliness.
 The final story, 'The Bear Came Over the Mountain', recently filmed as Away From Her by Sarah Polley, begins as a story about the onset of Alzheimer’s.
 With Munro’s sure command of detail, pace, and the incremental revelation of past incidents, it gradually becomes an incredibly powerful examination of betrayal and the many varieties of love.

-The stories in Runaway (2005), of trapped lives and missed opportunities, of dulled passions and the need for flight; they are among the most beautiful and haunting that Munro has ever written.
+The stories in Runaway (2005) are of trapped lives and missed opportunities, of dulled passions and the need for flight; they are among the most beautiful and haunting that Munro has ever written.
 There is a lingering sense of regret throughout this true and heartbreaking collection, and a resigned acceptance of that.
-Munro’s most recent book, The View From Castle Rock (2006), is a memoir that reads like a collection of stories, an emotional treatise on memory, and an attempt to find the pitch of the present in the distant past.
+Munro’s next book, The View From Castle Rock (2006), is a memoir that reads like a collection of stories, an emotional treatise on memory, and an attempt to find the pitch of the present in the distant past.
 It is an outstanding achievement, a characteristically intricate weaving of fact and fiction.
 Munro shows the pull of the past, exploring the pressing and urgent need to make our own personal myths as the drift of the years begins to narrow the future.

 Everything in Alice Munro’s fiction is tinged with irony.
 There is the possibility of failure, hope, redemption and despair, but only the possibility, the suggestion.
 Nothing is ever fixed, nothing is closed off or closed down.
 It is in this treatment of the essential imperfection of life and its failure to conform to the quick of our fantasies, that Munro achieves greatness.